pelegri/Summer2015-predictive-parking/README.md

 # Dash
 Dash is a user-interfacing web app that tells the user given their address, destination and departure time the chances of them finding parking quickly.
+I have written a blog post on it <a href="https://jasperblogs.wordpress.com/2015/07/21/52/"> here </a>

 ![alt tag](https://github.com/jasper-chen/predictive-parking/blob/master/final.png)